Legal Frameworks, Data Conventions and Access Controls Animate eCX Trust Architecture

 APWG’s DSA works in concert with precisely defined data element definitions; conventionalized metadata; and rigorously maintained data-marking standards (for key usability indicators such as Confidence Factor).
 These conventions in data marking allow developers to recruit and employ APWG eCX data with measured confidence and design coherence to deploy and maintain programmatic responses that would otherwise be vastly more work-intensive to craft without them.

-Data records submitted into the eCX that include a “Confidence Factor” indicates the submitter’s confidence that a data record is a genuine expression of risk, reflecting the level of manual, eyes-on, manual examination applied in determining the represented data element’s maliciousness.
+Data records submitted into the eCX that include a “Confidence Factor” express the submitter’s confidence that a data record is a genuine expression of risk, reflecting the level of manual, eyes-on, manual examination applied in determining the represented data element’s maliciousness.

 The Confidence Factor can change as investigators enrolled on the eCX gain more knowledge about a data item.
 This mechanism allows data to be shared at the earliest point in an investigation and can quickly express others’ knowledge into the data item shows more risk – or a false positive.
 Each eCX user can edit confidence factors – with each update logged in eCX administrative records.